 NOTE: AFTER I PURCHASE FRESH HERBS, I PLACE THEM IN FREEZER BAGS AND THROW IN FREEZER; I HAVE FRESH HERBS WHENEVER NEEDED FOR COOKING.

-Many top quality restaurants cooking with fresh herbs will grow them outside their kitchen door.
+For many top quality restaurants, cooking with fresh herbs means growing them outside their kitchen door.
 This is also my choice but I have not had the time to keep up with growing fresh herbs.
 In Ecuador, most restaurants grow their own herbs in the wonderful volcanic soil and year round mild climate.
 When I order a cup of lemon balm, they step outside to pick the leaves and then simmer me a pot of tea which is heavenly delicious to drink.